BrokaX/weatherApp/README.md

 # Weather App

 This is a weather application built using React, Vite, and TypeScript.
 It allows users to check the current weather and forecast for different locations.
+[See Demo!](https://brokax.github.io/weatherApp/)

 ## Features